DrJupiter/ML-OPS-FINAL-24/reports/README.md

 > Answer:

-We use the compute engine service to train our model.
+We use the compute engine service to train our model on the cloud.
-To do this we instancite a new VM with a V100 GPU with a preset image that includes NVIDIA DRIVERS.
+To do this we instantiate a new VM with a V100 GPU with a preset image that includes NVIDIA DRIVERS.
 We then curl the [docker_train.sh](https://github.com/DrJupiter/ML-OPS-FINAL-24/blob/main/dockerfiles/docker_train.sh) script and run it.
-The script sets up allowing a docker image to access gpus, downloads our training docker image and runs it.
+The script configures the VM so that a docker container can access GPUs, the script then downloads our training docker image, and runs the docker training image.
 The script also exposes a docker volume to the VM instance.
 After the model is trained it is saved to this volume and exported to a bucket.
+From the bucket, we can then pull the model and deploy it in production for inference.

-### Question 19
+### Question 19 [] Johan

 > **Insert 1-2 images of your GCP bucket, such that we can see what data you have stored in it.**
 > **You can take inspiration from [this figure](figures/bucket.png).**